guzzle/guzzle/docs/http-client/client.rst

 debug
 ~~~~~

-The `debug` option is used to output all data sent over the wire using the `LogPlugin` if it's available, or cURL
+The `debug` option is used to show verbose cURL output for a transfer.
-verbose output otherwise.

 stream
 ~~~~~~